af83/sponges/README.md

 In this case, you will have to trap the `HUP` signal, and handle a clean stop from each workers.
 The point is to wait for a task to be done before quitting.
-A timeout can be specify with the `-t` option.
+A timeout can be specified with the `-t` option.
 When this timeout is hit, the process is killed.

 Increment worker's pool size :